 - Overuse injuries

-- Shoulder dislocation (with or without nerve damage)
+- A shoulder dislocation (with or without nerve damage)

 - Sports hernias